 Level 1: Foundations in Mindfulness, Meditation and Contemplation

-In this week we will explore the following topics:
+In this module we will explore the following topics:

 - Understand the concepts, differences and connections of mindfulness, meditation and contemplation (insight meditation)

 - Understand and learn how the inner journey works; steps and stages along the path

 - The stages in developing a healthy mindful observing Self